The Philippines and the U.S. Conduct Bilateral Maritime Cooperative Activity

 MCAs are conducted in a manner consistent with international law and with due regard to the safety, navigational rights and freedoms of all nations.

-This MCA continues to build on interoperability between the AFP and U.S. Navy through maneuver exercises, communications checks, and shared maritime domain awareness.
+This MCA continues to build on interoperability between the AFP and U.S. Navy through helicopter cross deck and maneuver exercises, communications checks, and shared maritime domain awareness.

-Participating units included U.S. Navy Ticonderoga-class guided-missile cruiser USS Robert Smalls (CG 62), a P-8A Poseidon maritime patrol and reconnaissance aircraft assigned to Patrol Squadron (VP) 45, and Philippine Navy Jose Rizal-class guided-missile frigate BRP Jose Rizal (FF 150).
+Participating units included U.S. Navy Ticonderoga-class guided-missile cruiser USS Robert Smalls (CG 62) a P-8A Poseidon maritime patrol and reconnaissance aircraft assigned to Patrol Squadron (VP) 4, and Philippine Navy Miguel Malvar-class guided-missile frigate BRP Miguel Malvar (FFG-06).

 The U.S., along with our allies and partners, upholds the right to freedom of navigation and overflight and other lawful uses of the sea and international airspace, as well as respect to the maritime rights under international law.